-his character and will suffer a bit of heartache over it...heartache that is going to be magnified when the move proves to be extremely unpopular, or the fans react with horror and run away screaming, "Fanon Discontinuity
+This attitude is justified to a certain extent: The Rule of Drama dictates that what makes the best story isn't always the easiest thing to write.
+The author might know that killing off Bob is the most exciting/logical/dramatic/marketable course of action, but we can assume that as an author, they like their character and will suffer a bit of heartache over it... heartache which is going to be magnified when the move proves to be extremely unpopular, or the fans react with horror and run away screaming, "That never happened!"

-A writer who claims he just writes the thing usually takes one or both of two different forms:
+A writer who claims they just write the thing usually takes one or both of two different forms:

 - The Characters Said So: The characters have taken on lives of their own, and aren't above throwing a hissy fit if things don't go their way.
 The writer may be the ringmaster, but if the characters decide they're not going on stage, they're going to needle the writer until their terms and conditions are met.

 It’s also important to note that this is not necessarily a case of an author pretending to believe this.
 As a perusal of the real life section will demonstrate, many of the more successful authors have noted a tendency for their stronger works to "write themselves" in bursts of inspiration that they then simply scramble to write down before they forget the idea.